aras-p/ClangBuildAnalyzer/readme.md

 ### Building it

 * Windows: Visual Studio 2019 solution at `projects/vs2019/ClangBuildAnalyzer.sln`.
-* Mac: Xcode 9.x project at `projects/xcode/ClangBuildAnalyzer.xcodeproj`.
+* Mac: Xcode 10.x project at `projects/xcode/ClangBuildAnalyzer.xcodeproj`.
 * Linux: Makefile for gcc (tested with 7.4), build with `make -f projects/make/Makefile`.
 * You can also use provided `CMakeLists.txt`, if you want to build using `CMake`.

 ### Limitations

-* Does not capture anything related to linking (or LTO, I guess) right now.
+* Does not capture anything related to linking or LTO right now.
-* I haven't tried running it on _huge_ builds; largest I ran was several thousand compiler invocations; and the analysis step runs in about 10 seconds on that.
-I haven't tried on something ginormous like a Chrome build;
-  I expect some of my lazy code might not scale to that (I do have one `O(N^2)` place... yeah yeah, I know, shame on me).
+* May or might no scale to _huge_ builds (I haven't tried on something ginormous like a Chrome build).
+However I have tried it on Unity editor build and it was not terrible.

 ### License